joejohnston203/binned_stan_analysis/README.md

   scripts

     The .yaml configuration files for stan models should be stored here.
-The
+The .yaml file will also include parameters that will be used for preprocessing, such as generating fake data, under the header 'preprocessing:'.

-    .yaml file will also include parameters that will be used for preprocessing, such as generating fake data.
+    See rate_shape_analyzer.yaml for an example of how .yaml files should be written.

   ricfunctions

     Functions specific to ricochet, such as spectral shapes and time dependence shapes.
-The .yaml file should specifiy the files where the relevant funcitons are located.
+The .yaml file should specifiy the files where the relevant functions are located.

     When adding signals or backgrounds to the model, you should only need to edit the .yaml config file and the functions in ricfunctions that the .yaml